Crew member: Baldwin careful with guns before fatal shooting

 Halls has not returned phone calls and email messages seeking comment.

-The fatal shooting and previous experiences point to larger safety issues that need to be addressed, Goll said, adding that crew member safety and wellbeing are top issues in ongoing contract negotiations between a union that represents film and TV workers and a major producers’ group.
+The fatal shooting and previous experiences point to larger safety issues that need to be addressed, Goll said, adding that crew member safety and wellbeing were top issues in recent contract negotiations between a union that represents film and TV workers and a major producers’ group.

 “This situation is not about Dave Halls. … It’s in no way one person’s fault,” she said.
 “It’s a bigger conversation about safety on set and what we are trying to achieve with that culture.”